 The park has 20 miles of trails and 1.5 miles of sandy Chesapeake Bay beach frontage.
 Offering many recreational and educational activities, it's a great place to explore unusual habitats featuring bald cypress trees, lagoons, rare plants and wildlife, and maritime forest ecology.
 Cabins, water and electric hook-up campsites, picnic areas, boat ramps and a camp store with bicycle rentals are also available.
-The Chesapeake Bay Center houses historic exhibits, educational displays, a wet lab and aquariums operated by the Virginia Aquarium and Marine Science Center.
+The Chesapeake Bay Center houses historical and educational exhibits.
 The Trail Center, outdoor courtyard, pavilion and amphitheater can be rented for special events and weddings.

 AT-A-GLANCE: The pictographs directly below show park offerings.
 Click on those of interest or read below for more detail.
 Mouse-over the image for a short text description or view a legend in which each pictograph is explained.